carlaKC/test-sync/intermediate-get-lit/config-lnd-remote.md

-# Connecting LiT to a standalone LND process
+# Connecting LiT to a standalone LND process UGH

 By default LiT assumes that `lnd` is running as a standalone process locally.
 However `litd` can connect to `lnd` running on a remote host.